staging-951d-madcitymultimedia/postman-docs/src/pages/docs/integrations/available-integrations/postman-integrations.md

 * [Splunk On-Call](/docs/integrations/available-integrations/splunk-on-call/)
 * [Statuspage](/docs/integrations/available-integrations/statuspage/)

+> You can configure more than one integration for the same collection-based monitor.
+For example, you can configure two Slack integrations for a monitor that send the monitor's results to two different Slack channels.

 ## Continuous integration (CI)

 Use the following integrations to view and run continuous integration (CI) builds from within Postman: